sqoshi/ynvest-tube-server/README.md

 Payoff users salaries at the end of renting.

-- gets rentals with expired date and calculate video diffs.
+- gets rentals with expired date and calculate video diffs
-- computes salary and increases user cash.
+- computes salary and increases user cash
 - sets rent to `inactive`
-- computes rent profit.
+- computes rent profit
-- sets video to `not rented`
+- resets video to `available`

 ## Technologies